Heroin-Bob/Zpotify/README.md

 ## Inaccuracies and troubleshooting
 By the nature of how people store their music files vs looking for tracks with the correct artist and song names in them, it is likely that at some point a song will be found that is either the wrong version or completely incorrect.
 It is also possible that the song will exist in your music path, but it isn't found by the application.
 The most likely culpret for this is how you store your music.\
+\
 When comparing Spotify tracks to files the application does not look at file metadata (this would be wayyyyy too slow to be usable), but rather the directory and file names.
 If the directory is *../Music/Andrew W.K/Party Hard.mp3* then it will see the artist name in the directory even though it's not part of the file name (and if the artist name is in the file name, that works the same and is perfectly fine).
 However, if your music is stored as *../Music/3 - Party Hard.mp3*, despite what the metadata reads as, it will not see this track as the one it is looking for.\
+\
-To simplify - If you can't look at your file directory and immediately tell who the artist is and what the song is called - neither can Zpotify.\
+To simplify - **If you can't look at your file path and immediately tell who the artist is and what the song is called - neither can Zpotify**.\
+\
 If you're having issues with your file paths then I recommend MusicBranz Picard to help straighten up your music catalog.
 Be sure to use a profile setting that will make your directory something similar to *Artist/album/artist - tracknumber. track.ext*.
 And, while the scanning is really good, I recommend taking your time with it and not try to rush it.
 Mistakes in renaming your files can happen.